UPDATED: SEPTEMBER 26, 2022 | 1 MIN READ

 File Your Claim Immediately

-Filing a homeowners insurance claim can be done online, depending on your insurer.
+Depending on your insurer, a homeowners insurance claim can be filed online.
 You can also call your agent, but the most important thing is to file right away to get money in your pocket faster.

 Make Temporary Repairs

-You are not expected to live with damage in your home until the adjuster arrives.
-For example, if you have a hole in your roof, it’s best to temporarily patch it up so it doesn’t cause further damage to your home.
+You aren’t expected to live with damage in your home until the adjuster arrives.
+For example, if you have a hole in your roof, it’s best to patch it up temporarily, so it doesn’t cause further damage to your home.
 Your insurance company would not cover further damage if there were a way to prevent it from happening in the first place.

 Keep A Paper Trail